 A dog who has this condition will usually start to show symptoms when he is 5 to 6 months old.
 He may carry the leg off the ground, limp intermittently and he may have trouble straightening his leg.

-There is little or no pain with this condition, but, if both legs are involved, the dog will become lame.
+There is little or no pain with this condition, but, if two legs are involved, your dog will become lame.

 What to Do if You Suspect Patella Dislocation